contensis/contensis.github.io/api/delivery-api/model/http/location-http.md

 ## Overview

-The Location object represents a geographic coordinate that specifies the position of a point on the Earth's surface.
+The Location object represents a geographical coordinate that specifies the position of a point on the Earth's surface.

 ## Properties